openstack-infra/groups-static-pages/official-group-process.md

 We help User Groups get through the following steps before noting them as Official User Groups, and issuing them with an OpenStack User Group logo:

-1. Agreed to Social Media and Event Policy (TEST: tickbox in portal)
+1. Agreed to Social Media and Event Policy (TEST: tickbox in portal, as part of group settings)

-2. Complete group contact information entered in portal (TEST: portal completeness % - need name, organiser email>1, URL>1)
+2. Complete group contact information entered in portal (TEST: need group name, description, more than one organiser profile with emails registered, at least one URL to a meetup site or similar)

 3. Group organised and coordinated, multiple people from diverse employment involved in organisation, impartial (TEST: coordinators listed in portal, Community Managers + ambassadors to validate organisation, coordination and diversity)